QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 Opening a single TCP port to other network-isolated qube
 --------------------------------------------------------

-In the case where a specific TCP port needs to be exposed from a qubes to another one, it is not necessary to enable networking between them but one can use the qubes RPC service `qubes.ConnectTCP`.
+In the case where a specific TCP port needs to be exposed from a qubes to another one, you do not need to enable networking between them but you can use the qubes RPC service `qubes.ConnectTCP`.

 **1. Simple port binding**